-The benefits of a web app over a mobile app are:
+Benefits of a web app over a mobile app

 - Responsive designs can provide flexibility to reach users on any device

-- No download required, as they are browser based only.
+- You don’t need to download web apps as they are browser-based.
 As a result, web apps don’t require space on the device

-- Faster time to market, due to the decreased development time and the ability to reach both Android and Apple users.
-Even if you can leverage cross platform development, the apps must be packaged and launched separately.
-With a web app, you only have one job to get done.
-Once it’s launched, everyone can use it.
+- Faster time to market due to the decreased development time and the ability to reach Android and Apple users.
+Even if you can leverage cross-platform development, the apps must be packaged and launched separately.
+With a web app, you only have one job to do.
+Once you launch a web app, everyone can use it.

 We respect your privacy.
 Your information is safe.

-Web apps play a key point in engaging users and actually driving downloads of mobile apps – an important stop along the way in turning casual users into engaged users.
-For example, the web app Twitter Lite (mobile.Twitter.com) led to a 65% increase in pages per session, a 75% increase in tweets sent, and a 20% decrease in bounce rate.
+Web apps also play a key role in engaging users and driving downloads of mobile apps – an essential stop in turning casual users into engaged users.

-- Static Web Apps – These web apps feature pre-rendered, cached content that is sent to the user’s browser, offering no personalization.
+- Static Web Apps – These web apps feature pre-rendered, cached content sent to the user’s browser, offering no personalization.
 Due to the lack of interactivity, some people do not consider static websites as “apps.”
-A common example is a marketing landing page.
+A typical example is a marketing landing page.

 - Dynamic Web Apps – Dynamic web apps use server-side and client-side processing to generate code in real time, making it possible for the page display to change each time a page is refreshed or new input is added.
 A common example is a blog.

 - eCommerce App – A dynamic web app that supports browser-based shopping.
-An eCommerce web app manages the database of products, orders, and payments.
+An eCommerce web app manages the products, orders, and payments database.
 Even giants such as Amazon support both web and mobile apps for shopping.

 - Portal Web App – A dynamic web app allows users to log into a secured or gated area for services, unrelated applications, or links.
-A common example of a portal is Google, providing services for search, email, and more.
+A typical example of a portal is Google, which provides search, email, and more services.

-- Content Management System Web App – A content management system (CMS) allows users to create their own content without technical knowledge.
-Examples of a CMS would be WordPress.com (to create blog content) or Canva (to create design content).
+- Content Management System Web App – A content management system (CMS) allows users to create content without technical knowledge.
+Examples of CMS would be WordPress.com (to create blog content) or Canva (to create design content).

 - Progressive Web App – A progressive web app (PWA) is a website that resembles and behaves like a mobile app.
-Both mobile app development and web development practices come into play when building a progressive web app.
+Both mobile app development and web app development practices come into play when you want to build a progressive web app.

-After understanding the benefits of web apps, and the kinds of web apps that are available, the next step is putting together a development plan that reflects the needs of today’s consumers and the latest best practices.
+After understanding the benefits of web apps, and the kinds of web apps available, the next step is to understand the steps involved in creating an app and deploying a plan that reflects the needs of today’s consumers.

 New product development (NPD) always begins with converting an idea into a workable product.
-While going through the ideation stage of the product delivery lifecycle, staying user-centric, focused, enthusiastic and flexible can help set the stage for not only building the product right, but also building the right product.
+While going through the ideation stage of the product delivery lifecycle, staying user-centric, focused, enthusiastic, and flexible can help set the stage for building the right product and the right one.

-In the ideation stage, we will come up with ideas, research those ideas, and flesh out the core functionality of what your app will do and how it will differentiate itself from the competition.
+In the ideation stage, we will develop ideas, research those ideas, and flesh out the core functionality of what your app will do and how it will differentiate itself from the competition.

 1. Source an idea

-This phase is not about generating foolproof ideas that are ready for implementation.
+This phase is about something other than generating foolproof ideas that are ready for implementation.
 Instead, focus on brainstorming sessions where solving customer problems is given precedence, generating raw and unproven ideas that can be shortlisted later.

-The customer problem solving approach to brainstorming begins with the premise that if you have a problem, others may have that same problem.
-If you can identify and articulate this pain point (the problem) and which users are facing it, you can brainstorm products to solve that problem.
+The customer problem-solving approach to brainstorming begins with the premise that if you have a problem, others may have that same problem.
+If you can identify and articulate this pain point (the problem) and what users face, you can brainstorm products to solve it.

 2. Research your target market and competition

-The most important starting point for any product is user research.
-The team needs a real and accurate understanding of the user, the user problem, the scope of the problem (how many people face it), and the competition out there for other ways to solve that problem.
+The essential starting point for any product is user research.
+The team needs an objective and accurate understanding of the user, the user problem, the scope of the problem (how many people face it), and the competition out there for other ways to solve that problem.